garretfick/garretfick.github.io/_posts/2019-02-08-centos-prowler.md

 CentOS Linux release 7.6.1810 (Core)
 ```

 After installing CentOS into Hyper-V, you need to setup networking.
-There is a good (Stackoverflow
+There is a good (Stack Overflow
 post)[https://unix.stackexchange.com/questions/17436/centos-on-hyperv-eth0-not-in-ifconfig] on how to do this.

 1. Search and download *Linux Integration Disk*.
 I downloaded the ISO.